achindas/BikeShareLRModel/README.md

 where $x_1, x_2, \ldots, x_p$ are the independent variables.

-The coefficients $ \beta $ can be calculated using the Normal Equation:
+The coefficients $\beta$ can be calculated using the Normal Equation:

 $$ \beta = (X^T X)^{-1} X^T y $$

-Here, $ X^T $ is the transpose of the design matrix $ X $, containing the independent variables, and $ y $ is the vector of observed values.
+Here, $X^T$ is the transpose of the design matrix $X$, containing the independent variables, and $y$ is the vector of observed values.

 MLR has been utilized in this case study in a step-by-step manner to understand, analyse, transform and model the data provided for the analysis.
 The approach described here represent the practical process utilised in industry to predict numerical target parameters for business.